apache/fluo-bytes/README.md

 * Using [Semantic Versioning 2.0.0][semver] to make strong declarations about backwards-compatibility
-* Strongly avoid breaking changes (avoid major version bumps), so that projects can converge on the latest version required by their code and that of their dependencies, without risk of incompatibility
+* Strongly avoid breaking changes (avoid major version bumps), so that projects can converge on the latest version of this library required by their code and that of their dependencies, without risk of incompatibility
-* No runtime dependencies to use the library, to eliminate any potential conflicts from transitive dependencies
+* No runtime dependencies itself, to eliminate any potential conflicts from transitive dependencies if this library is used
 * Use generic package naming scheme not tied to the Maven coordinates, in case the project relocates or becomes independent of Fluo in the future
 * Practice review-then-commit during development to protect against poor